elixirbeats/abletoolz/README.md

 ![Check plugins](/doc/everything.png)

 ## Future plans
-- Add a thread with signal trapping that can finish any file writing operations before process is killed
+- Add an extra layer of safety by using a thread that will finish any file current writing operations if the process is killed.
 - Continue to add support for pre Ableton 10 versions.
 Some of this is done already.
 - Add color functions to color tracks/clips with gradients or other fun stuff.
 - Collect samplepath errors when both absolute and relative paths are broken into a report file.